-3. Samples and analytical methods
+224 3.
+Samples and analytical methods

-Eighteen samples were collected from well-exposed outcrops of phyllosilicate-rich detrital rocks of the Pulo do Lobo beltdomain along two north-south transects perpendicular to the structural trend.
-Five samples belong to the Santa Iría formation (unconformable upper formation) and thirteen to the lower formations (Pulo do Lobo and Ribeira de Limas formations) (location of samples are in the map and cross-sections of Fig. 1b-c and the UTM coordinates in supplementary information).
-As a whole, the samples were selected in not non-altered outcrops, far from faults and joints, and were taken as homogeneous as possible.
-Sampling design was intended to collect representative sites, both of the overall stratigraphic succession and along the two transects.
-We also aimed to characterize the unconformity between the lower and upper formations from a metamorphic point of view, since "crystallinity" aspect at first sight seems to be lower in the Santa Iría formation.
-Some samples from the lowermost Pulo do Lobo formation were collected not far from the metabasite lenses of the Peramora Mélange.
+- 225 Eighteen samples were collected from well-exposed outcrops of phyllosilicate-rich detrital - 226 rocks of the Pulo do Lobo domain along two north-south transects perpendicular to the - 227 structural trend.
+Five samples belong to the Santa Iría Formation (unconformable upper - formation) and thirteen to the lower formations (Pulo do Lobo and Ribeira de Limas - formations) (location of samples are shown in the map and cross-sections of Fig. 1b-c and - 230 the UTM coordinates are given in supplementary information).
+As a whole, the samples were - 231 selected in fresh outcrops, far from faults and joints, and were as homogeneous and - representative as possible.
+Sampling strategy was to collect representative sites, both of the - overall stratigraphic succession and along two transects.
+We also aimed to characterize the - unconformity between the lower and upper formations from a metamorphic point of view, - since "crystallinity" aspect to the naked eye appears to be lower in the Santa Iría Formation. - Some samples from the lowermost Pulo do Lobo Formation were collected ≈200 m from - the metabasite lenses of the Peramora Mélange.